nabeelvalley/docs/content/pages/docs/ibm-cloud/deploy-angular-app-to-cf.md

+---
-# Deploy Angular App to CF with DevOps
+title: Deploy Angular App to CF with DevOps
+---

 ## Generating an Angular Application